thom9346/APass/README.md

 Generally these threat actors aim to steal sensitive data (like passwords/account details).
 The aim of this application is to reduce that risk.
 There is a few key-points that help against this:

 1. The master password is not stored, not even as a hash.
 But rather I store an encrypted `Data Encryption Key`.
 I use AES-256-CBC for encryption.
 This ensures that even if an attacker gains access to the database, it remains unintelligible without the proper decryption key.
-A rainbow table or brute force attack will not be effective.
+A rainbow table or brute force attack would not be effective.
+One important note here, is that the database is stored locally, so if an attacker gained access to the database, they could easily bypass the "login" window from the application and see all the encrypted passwords.
+But as stated, they remain impossible to decrypt without the decryption key.

 2. Generate strong, unique passwords for different websites.
 One of the main aim of the password manager is to greatly reduce the amount you re-use your password on different sites.
 This password manager can generate strong passwords and keep track of them.
 This protects against actors who take advantage of data breaches.

 3. Since this is completely offline, a Man-in-the-Middle attacks is not a security risk.
-(Being offline also comes with some limitations, of course.
-More on this later)
+(Being offline also comes with some limitations, of course)
 ## Security Model

 ### Creating the Master Password